jax-ml/jax/docs/design_notes/type_promotion.md

 ### PyTorch Type Promotion

 Notice that torch does not include unsigned integer types larger than `uint8`.
-Aside from this and some details about promotion with scalar types, the table is close to that used by `jax.numpy`.
+Aside from this and some details about promotion with scalar/weak types, the table is close to that used by `jax.numpy`.

 ```{code-cell}
 :cellView: form